 A student earning a superior academic average is placed on the Dean's List.
 Notice of this accomplishment is sent to the student's hometown newspaper(s).

-Academic qualifications for inclusion on the Dean's List require that a 3.7 academic average be maintained for the semester, with no D's, F's, U's, I's, X's, W's, WD's, WF's or WP's, and that a minimum of 12 academic hours be completed for a grade.
+Academic qualifications for inclusion on the Dean's List require that a 3.7 academic average be maintained for the semester, with no D's, F's, U's, I's, X's, or W's, and that a minimum of 12 academic hours be completed for a grade.
 Students with X-grade notations are not eligible to receive Dean's List honors, neither contemporaneously nor retroactively.

 Recognition of Senior Research or Senior Creative Project